 iCAN Junior Triathlon Team is composed of athletes of all sizes, ages, and skill level.
 Some individuals may be experienced youth and junior triathletes while some are participating in sport of triathlon for the first time.
-The focus is creating a safe, fun, and encouraging team environment, in which athletes can develop the skills to enjoy the sport of triathlon.
-Triathletes train to their age appropriate developmental stage, current conditioning, experience, and skill level, to accomplish their individual and team goals.
+We create a safe, fun, and encouraging team environment, in which athletes develop the skills to enjoy the sport of triathlon.
+Triathletes train to their age appropriate developmental stage, current conditioning, experience, and skill level, to accomplish their individual goals.

 Training Times – Session I